okalangkenneth/Coop/README.md

 ## General Information
  Coop will assist farmers to find potential buyers of their produce.
 The farmer will make a call to an administrator at AMUCOS to register his/her produce in thier database.
 Buyers will then be able to browse the produce in the database and if interested in a particular produce they will call AMUCOS for details.
-As part of recording the produce for sale the produce type is required.
-For example cereal, root crop or legume.
- The produce name will also be recorded like cassava, peas, beans.
-In addition there are features like 'Baged','Cleaned'and 'Quantity' associated with all the produce.
-It will also be possible to determine whether a produce is registered or not, the farmers name and contact information.
- The user will aslo be able to upload one or more photos for the produce , sort and filter the produce.
+Records of the produce type will be taken for example cereal, root crop or legume as well as the produce name like cassava, peas, beans.
+In addition there are features like baged,cleaned and quantity associated with all the produce which will aslo be recorded.
+The user will be able to upload one or more photos for the produce , sort and filter the produce.
  There will be two roles for authorisation,the AMUCOS personnel and Admin.
 A report of produce sales by produc type can be displayed in a pie chart so anyone with admin acess can view this report.
-In addition someone who has not logged in they will only be able to browse the produce.
+In addition someone who has not logged in will only be able to browse the produce.